-However, when managers provide effective employee mentoring, training and coaching, employees become inspired, motivated, and confident.
+When managers provide effective employee mentoring, training, and coaching, employees become inspired, motivated, and confident.
 It’s an obvious win-win!
+And it doesn't have to be difficult to get started.

-According to the Harvard Business Review, coaching helps employees and companies achieve the following: Overcome performance problems, Strengthen employee skills, Boost productivity levels, Develop talent, Make better use of resources, and Improve retention
+According to the Harvard Business Review, coaching helps employees and companies achieve the following: Overcome performance problems; Strengthen employee skills; Boost productivity levels; Develop talent; Make better use of resources; Improve retention.

-Overcome performance problems – By identifying areas that need improvement and providing training (which usually includes demonstrations), managers can help employees improve job performance.
+Overcome performance problems – By identifying areas that need improvement and providing training (including demos, one-on-one or team practice presentations, and playbooks), managers can help employees improve job performance.

-Improve retention – Employees are more confident and feel more engaged.
+Improve retention – Coaching encourages employees are more confident and feel more engaged.
 They’ve developed skills that can be used in career advancement, feel that their manager and the company support them, and experience pride and satisfaction in being competent to perform their job.
 As a result, they are more likely to be loyal to the company.

 According to Scott Williams of the Raj Soin College of Business at Wright State University, there are several steps included in effective coaching: